rdv-dev/kvm-gpu-passthrough/README.md

 # My Situation
 * Hardware - Dell Precision 3560 (17" Laptop)
   * Manufactured in 2022
   * NVIDIA Quadro T500 Mobile (TU117GLM)
   * Intel 11th Gen i7-1185G7 3.0 GHz
   * 32 GB RAM
- * HDMI Port
+  * HDMI Port, 2x Thunderbolt ports with DisplayPort
   * Monitors: 1080p LCD panel + 1440p Desktop panel
 * Host Operating System - Fedora KDE 42 (at time of commit)
   * LUKS encrypted root partition

+Paid $480 on eBay for the computer, so fairly good deal given the recent hardware.

 FYI I will be providing commands run from the Fedora perspective.
 I leave it as an exercise for the reader to translate the commands to their host OS, thankfully many commands are the same.